The Real Margaret Sanger (Planned Parenthood’s Founder) Will Shock You

 Whether you like it or not, your tax dollars fund Sanger’s dream.
 Enough is enough.
 It’s time that we hold our leadership accountable for allowing the perpetuation of evil and call on them to end federal funding of Planned Parenthood.

-No longer should our tax dollars support an organization that murders babies and celebrates the legacies of a eugenicist like Margaret Sanger.
+No longer should our tax dollars support an organization that kills babies and celebrates the legacies of a eugenicist like Margaret Sanger.